Tottenham lead race for Paulo Dybala free transfer in summer with Inter Milan and Barcelona also targeting Juventus star - NewsBreak

 TOTTENHAM are in pole position to sign Paulo Dybala on a free transfer in the summer, according to reports.

-But the North Londoners face competition for the Juventus forward from Inter Milan and Barcelona.
+But the North Londoners also face competition for the Juventus forward from Inter Milan and Barcelona.

 That is according to Spanish outlet AS.

-Dybala is reportedly not planning on signing a Juve contract extension and will be available for nothing at the end of the season.
+Dybala is reportedly not planning on signing a Juve contract extension and will be available on a free at the end of the season.

+According to TyC, the forward is not willing to put pen to paper on fresh terms with Juve and will instead listen to offers from abroad.

-The forward has been holding extension talks with the Bianconeri for the last two years.
+The Argentina forward has been holding extension talks with the Bianconeri for the last two years.

 Although a deal had been initially agreed, Juventus have reportedly changed the terms of the agreement.